 (4) Where a copy of an instrument to which this section applies is published in the Gazette, the Interpretation Act 1984 section 42 applies to that instrument as if it were a regulation published in the Gazette.

-22. Meaning of generic term in Australian Consumer Law for purposes of this jurisdiction
+22. Term used in ACL (WA): regulator

 In the Australian Consumer Law (WA) —

 regulator means the Commissioner (as defined in section 6).

-23. Interpretation of Australian Consumer Law
+23. ACL (WA), interpretation of

 (1) The Acts Interpretation Act 1901 (Commonwealth) applies as a law of this jurisdiction to the Australian Consumer Law (WA).